zhouzhoutu/Marknote/README.md

 ### 2. Adding Annotations

 - Select any text on the webpage with your mouse
-- An annotation button will appear above the selected text
+- The selected text will be automatically highlighted
-- Click the button to add the text to the note panel
+- Click the highlighted text again to remove the highlight
+- All highlighted content will appear in the side panel

 ### 3. Managing Notes

 - All annotations are displayed in chronological order in the side panel
-- You can delete unwanted annotations at any time
+- Click the '×' button to remove unwanted annotations
 - Choose to save important content before closing the page

 ### 4. Clearing Annotations

-- Click the delete button on the right side of each annotation to remove it
+- Click the highlighted text or the delete button in side panel to remove annotations
 - All unsaved annotations will be automatically cleared when the page is closed

 ## Notes